Looking for Alcohol Server Certification? Here’s How To Get Yours Today

 2. Multi-State Certification Options

 Certain programs, such those by Certification Experts, provide multi-state certification, making it ideal for workers who may relocate or serve in multiple locations.
-Certification Experts covers all 50 states and D.C., ensuring flexibility and compliance across the U.S.
+Certification Experts covers all 50 states and ensuring flexibility and compliance across the U.S.

 3. State-Specific Course Customization

 With stricter compliance enforcement in recent years, training providers have responded by offering courses that meet state-specific guidelines, ensuring workers understand unique local laws and responsibilities.
-For instance, California’s RBS certification and New Mexico-specific courses are tailored to address each state’s needs.

 4. Increased Awareness of RBS Certification

-Responsible Beverage Service (RBS) certification has become a priority for establishments and workers alike, as compliance standards become stricter.
+Server certification has become a priority for establishments and workers alike, as compliance standards become stricter.
 States like California mandate RBS, adding an extra layer of compliance that ensures servers and bartenders adhere to high standards of responsible service.

 5. Flexible Training Schedules